bruvellu/cephalic-furrow/3-text/furrow.md

 \newpage

-## Tables
+# Tables

-Table: Relative timing differences between the formation of the cephalic furrow (CF) and the ectopic folds (EFs) in different mutant backgrounds.
+Table: Relative timing differences between the formation of the cephalic furrow (CF) and ectopic folds (EFs) in different mutant backgrounds.
 We measured the time after gastrulation (TAG) and the percentage of germ band extension (GBE) at the time of infolding/buckling. {#tbl:gbtime}

 |           | wildtype | *btd*   |          | *eve*    |          | *prd*     |          |
 | --------  | -------- | -----   | -----    | -----    | -----    | -----     | -----    |